Course details

 The highlights

-Once you are confident in these foundational areas, you will have a lot of freedom to determine the content you want to create and the format you want to make it in.
+From year two onwards, you will have more freedom to determine the content you want to create and the format you want to make it in.
 Through optional modules and assignments, you can set your own agenda and go out and find stories to report on, whether those are about politics, business, fashion, sport, music or food.
 We'll also provide opportunities for you to cover local events, such as fashion shows, sports competitions, music concerts and more.

 Building industry knowledge and contacts

 This BA (Hons) Journalism features a packed programme of guest speakers and events designed to boost your industry contacts and career prospects.
-Collectively, our teaching team have a diverse range of experience and contacts, which they gained while working as journalists.
-This means you will regularly have contact with professionals from the journalism field or the wider creative industries.
+For example:

 Outstanding facilities

-This means you’ll be confident using industry-standard technology, giving you a real advantage when you're looking for a job.
+All of this means you’ll be confident using industry-standard technology, giving you an advantage when you're looking for a job.

 Study abroad

-We offer various opportunities for you to spend time in another country, including studying at our partner universities or working on a placement or internship.
+We can offer opportunities for you to spend time in another country, including studying at our partner universities or working on a placement or internship.

 What you will study